34th Infantry Division (United States): Square division

-The 34th was subsequently federalized on 10 February 1941, and was transported by rail and truck convoys to the newly constructed Camp Claiborne in Rapides Parish, Louisiana near Alexandria.
 On 7 April 1941, the soldiers started rigorous training.
 The climate during the summer was especially harsh.
-The division then participated in what became known as the Louisiana Maneuvers, and became a well-disciplined, high-spirited, and well-prepared unit.
+The division then participated in what became known as the Louisiana Maneuvers, and became a well-trained unit.
 During the early phase of the maneuvers, General Walsh became too ill to continue in command because of chronic stomach ulcers.
 After an interim tenure by Iowan Brigadier General Gordon C. Hollar of the 67th Infantry Brigade, the senior brigadier general of the division, Walsh was replaced by Regular Army Major General Russell P. Hartle on 5 August 1941.